 Only a single pair_coeff command is used with the polymorphic style which specifies an potential file for all needed elements.
 These are mapped to LAMMPS atom types by specifying N additional arguments after the filename in the pair_coeff command, where N is the number of LAMMPS atom types:

 - N element names = mapping of Tersoff elements to atom types

 See the pair_coeff doc page for alternate ways to specify the path for the potential file.
-Several files for polymorphic potentials are included in the potentials dir of the LAMMPS distro.
+Several files for polymorphic potentials are included in the potentials dir of the LAMMPS distribution.
 They have a “poly” suffix.

 As an example, imagine the SiC_tersoff.polymorphic file has tabulated functions for Si-C tersoff potential.
 If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Si, and the 4th to be C, you would use the following pair_coeff command: